Svetlana Alliluyeva: Political asylum and later life

-Alliluyeva asked to have an official permission to stay in India through the Soviet ambassador, Ivan Benediktov.
+Alliluyeva asked to have official permission to stay in India through the Soviet ambassador, Ivan Benediktov.
 However, her request was not accepted, and instead, she was ordered to return to the Soviet Union.
 Then, on 9 March 1967, Alliluyeva approached the United States Embassy in New Delhi.
 After she stated her desire to defect in writing, the United States ambassador Chester Bowles offered her political asylum and a new life in the United States.

 At about nine o’clock p.m. in India, eleven in the morning Washington time, I said, "I have a person here who states she's Stalin's daughter, and we believe she's genuine; unless you instruct me to the contrary, I’m putting her on the one a.m. plane for Rome where we can stop and think the thing through.
 I’m not giving her any commitment that she can come to the States.
 I’m only enabling her to leave India, and we will see her to some part of the world—the U.S. or somewhere else—where she can settle in peace.
 If you disagree with this, let me know before midnight."
 No comment ever came from Washington.
 This is one advantage that non-career Ambassadors have; they can go ahead and do unorthodox things without anybody objecting, where a Foreign Service officer might not dare do it.

 We talked to her and said, "Point number one—are you really sure that you want to leave home?
 You’ve got a daughter and a son there, and this is a big step to take.
 Have you really thought it through?
 You could go back to the Russian embassy right now (she was staying there in their dormitory) and simply go to sleep and forget it, and get up Wednesday morning and on to Moscow, as your schedule calls for."
 She immediately said, "If this is your decision, I shall go to the press tonight; and announce that (a) democratic India will not take me (they had turned her down prior to her coming) and (b), now democratic America refuses to take me."
 Well, she didn't need to do it; I was just trying it on for size to be sure she had thought it through.
 But she was very quick on this.